inBeat/inbeat-website/content/top-influencers/tiktok/health/united-states/los-angeles/_index.md

 ---
-title: Top 10 Health TikTok Influencers In Los Angeles In 2023
+title: Top 10 Health TikTok Influencers In Los Angeles In 2024
 description: >-
-  Find top health TikTok influencers in Los Angeles in 2023.
-Most popular hashtags: #fyp #comedy #losangeles #health.
+  Find top health TikTok influencers in Los Angeles in 2024.
+Most popular hashtags: #fyp #health #comedy #losangeles.
 platform: TikTok
-hits: 51
+hits: 52
 text_top: See the top-rated TikTok influencers on inBeat.
-text_bottom: Our database has 51 TikTok influencers like this in Los Angeles, United States for you to connect with.
+text_bottom: inBeat aggregates 52 TikTok influencers like this in Los Angeles, United States for you to work with.
 profiles:
   - username: "_mishazo"
     fullname: >-